Cyberjusticelab/JusticeAI/src/nlp_service/README.md

   * Series of questions that the user answers to resolve facts
   * Multiple outcomes dynamically calculated by the ml_service
   * a conclusive view with a dashboard containing resolved facts and most similar legal cases to theirs
-* Static response claim categories have:
+* FAQs have:
   * one long and developed answer resumed from websites such as [Regie du logement](rdl.gouv.qc.ca), [Educaloi](https://www.educaloi.qc.ca/categories/habitation) or [LikeHome](http://likehome.info/).

 1. Add the claim category to nlp_service/controllers/nlp_controller.py in "conversation.claim_category" inside of the "classify_claim_category" function
 2. Define the new claim category inside of the class "ClaimCategory" in postgresql_db/models.py
-3. Define the new category inside of the the .txt file (depending whether or not it is a category belonging to a tenant or a landlord please see "Working with RASA" for pointers towards how to proceed)
+3. Define the new category inside of the the *.txt file in nlp_service/rasa/text/category (depending whether or not it is a category belonging to a tenant (category_tenant.txt) or a landlord (category_landlord.txt))
      *We recommend keeping track of FAQ vs developed categories by writing "faq_AbrievationOfSource_factname"*
-4. Write in nlp_service/services/response_strings.py your response if the claim you wrote is a "Static response claim category"
+4. Write in nlp_service/services/response_strings.py your response if the claim you wrote is an "FAQ"
-5. At this stage you should either have a complete Static response claim category *or* an empty developed claim category, which you'll have to add facts to! (following section)
+5. At this stage you should either have a complete FAQ *or* an empty developed claim category, which you'll have to add facts to! (following section)

 ## Adding a new fact (includes adding new questions)

 1. Add new fact to postgresql_db/models.py as well as the type of answer you are expecting from it and the summary (displayed definition on the front-end)
 2. Add your new fact to nlp_service/services/response_strings.py in "fact_questions" by adding the question trying to answer the fact
-3. If not answerable by a generic "yes or no" add the fact as a .txt file in nlp_service/rasa/text/fact/individual (and apply duckling if required as specified in the instructions above)
+3. If not answerable by a generic "yes or no" add the fact as a {name_of_fact}.txt file in nlp_service/rasa/text/fact/individual
 4. If answerable by a generic "yes or no", add the fact name to nlp_service/init_rasa.py in "fact_names"

-The mapping between facts and claim categories is done by the machine learning component (ml_service).

 ## Adding a new outcome or a response (this section is only useful for developed claim categories)